fkenghagho/RobotVQA/README.md

 <center>

-# RobotVQA: Scene-graph-oriented Visual Scene Understanding for Complex Robot Manipulation Tasks based on Deep Learning Architectures and Virtual Reality
+# RobotVQA: A Scene-Graph- and Deep-Learning-based Visual Question Answering System for Robot Manipulation
 </center>

 # Introduction